-- Bias: wrong assumptions, e.g. assuming linear model while it is actually nonlinear.
-Underfit. - Variance: model's excessive sensitivity to small variations in the training data. - Irreducible error: randomness of the data.
+- Bias: wrong assumptions of the set of models, e.g. assuming linear model while it is actually nonlinear.
+Underfit. - In econometrics, I think it's very likely that in many cases the model is misspecified; However, a linear projection is not necessarily "wrong".
+It can still "explain" as a linear approximation, which is in line with mundane intuition. - Variance: model's excessive sensitivity to small variations in the training data. - Irreducible error: randomness of the data.